akmur/alex-11ty/posts/2016-07-12-modifying-wp-api-response-add-previous-next-post-id.md

 type: post
 featured_image: https://images.unsplash.com/46/iYvDeqVGRbebiQv2PIJi_DSC_8407.JPG?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=900&q=60
 url: https://alexmuraro.me/posts/2016-07-12-modifying-wp-api-response-add-previous-next-post-id/
-excerpt: I am pretty sure most people have at least heard about the mighty WordPress APIs.
+excerpt: "I am pretty sure most people have at least heard about the mighty WordPress APIs.
 These APIs make it possible to create, modify and retrieve posts from our WordPress installations, although what we really want to do the most should be to using WordPress as an awesome backend to power cool applications.
-Think the possibilities...
+Think the possibilities..."
 tags:
   - Articles
   - WordPress